“

 In this blog, we’ll explain why dark spots form, who’s most at risk, and the most effective methods—both natural and medical—to help fade them safely.

-Yoghurt contains lactic acid, a natural exfoliant that helps slough off dead skin cells and diminishes the appearance of dark spots on the face.
-Its mild bleaching properties also help lighten pigmentation and promote an even skin tone.
-To use yoghurt as a home remedy for dark spots, simply apply a thin layer of plain yoghurt directly onto the affected areas of the face using clean fingertips or a cotton ball.
-Leave it on for about 15-20 minutes to allow the lactic acid to work its magic.
+Yoghurt contains lactic acid, a type of alpha-hydroxy acid (AHA) and a natural exfoliant that helps slough off dead skin cells and diminishes the appearance of dark spots [3].
+Fermented dairy products, including yoghurt, have been studied for their positive effects on skin health, potentially supporting a more even tone [3].
+To use yoghurt, simply apply a thin layer of plain yoghurt directly onto the affected areas of the face using clean fingertips or a cotton ball.
+Leave it on for about 15-20 minutes to allow the lactic acid to work [3].
 Then, rinse off with lukewarm water and gently pat the skin dry.

 Aloe vera is well-known for its soothing and healing properties.
-Rich in compounds like aloin and aloesin, it can help lighten dark spots and promote an even skin tone.
+Rich in compounds like aloin and aloesin, it is believed to help lighten dark spots and promote an even skin tone by potentially inhibiting melanin production [4].
 To use, extract fresh gel from an aloe vera leaf and apply it to the affected areas of the face.
 Gently massage the gel and leave it on for 20–30 minutes before rinsing off with lukewarm water.
 For best results, use daily or several times a week.

-Cucumber may help improve the appearance of dark spots on the face due to its hydrating and soothing properties.
-Rich in antioxidants, it can support skin health and calm irritated areas.
+Cucumber may help improve the appearance of dark spots due to its soothing and hydrating nature, which can calm irritated skin [5].
+Rich in antioxidants, it can support skin health.
 To use it, grate or blend a cucumber to extract its juice and apply it to the dark spots with a cotton pad, leaving it on for 15–20 minutes before rinsing.
 Alternatively, chilled cucumber slices can be placed directly on the affected areas for the same duration.
-For best results, this can be repeated once or twice daily, while always performing a patch test first to check for skin sensitivity.
-Regular use may help soothe the skin and promote a more even tone over time.
+Always perform a patch test first to check for skin sensitivity.

 Note: Turmeric can temporarily stain the skin yellow and may irritate some skin types.
 Always do a patch test before full application and consult a dermatologist for persistent pigmentation.